ravikoppula/notes-api-test/README.md

+# Notes API

 ## Overview

-Notes API is a scalable RESTful API for managing notes.
+Notes API is a secure and scalable RESTful API for managing notes.
 It allows users to create, read, update, delete, and share notes.
 The API is built using Node.js, Express, and MongoDB.

 ## Choice of Framework/DB/3rd Party Tools

 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine, chosen for its performance and scalability.
 - **Express**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - **MongoDB**: A NoSQL database chosen for its flexibility and scalability in handling unstructured data.
 - **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js, providing a straightforward, schema-based solution to model application data.
 - **JWT (jsonwebtoken)**: Used for secure authentication and authorization.
 - **bcryptjs**: Used for hashing passwords.
 - **Helmet**: Helps secure Express apps by setting various HTTP headers.